Svetlana Kotliarova, Ph.D.

 Contact Number

-Dr. Svetlana Kotliarova joined NINDS in 2022 as a Program Director in the Neural Environment (NET) Cluster.
-She is the point person for adult brain tumor and immunotherapy activities.
-Predominant themes in her grant portfolio are preclinical testing, therapy resistance, glioblastoma recurrence, glioma stem cell biology, vascular/blood-brain barrier interactions, and tumor invasion.
+Dr. Svetlana Kotliarova is a Program Director in the Neural Environment (NET) Cluster at NINDS.
+Predominant themes in her grant portfolio are adult brain tumor, gliomagenesis, glioma stem cell biology, vascular/blood-brain barrier interactions, tumor invasion, glioblastoma recurrence, therapy resistance, development of new therapies, including immunotherapies, and preclinical activities.
 Before joining NINDS, Dr. Kotliarova was a scientific review officer at the Center for Scientific Review (CSR), NIH, where she oversaw peer review of research grant applications in oncological sciences.
-Before that, Svetlana pursued brain tumor research in the Neuro-Oncology Branch (NOB) at the National Cancer Institute (NCI) where she was the head of the Genomics Core.
-Svetlana was one of the first to demonstrate a role of GSK3 in gliomas.
+Before that, Svetlana pursued brain tumor research in the Neuro-Oncology Branch (NOB) at the National Cancer Institute (NCI) where she demonstrated a role of GSK3 in gliomas.
 She was part of a team that developed and characterized patient-derived glioma stem cell model systems.
-Dr. Kotliarova received her Ph.D. in Health Sciences (Genetics) from the University of Tokyo, Japan, and completed postdoctoral training in the Department of Human Genetics of the University of Tokyo under a fellowship from the Japanese Society for Promotion of Science (JSPS).
-During that time, she identified several ethnic-specific loci on the Y chromosome.
-Then she joined the RIKEN Brain Science Institute (BSI) as a staff scientist and studied neurodegenerative disorders.
-While at BSI, she developed novel transgenic models for Huntington’s Disease (HD) and discovered the degeneration of the hypothalamus in the HD mouse models.
-Her current research interests include adult brain tumors, glioma stem cells, gliomagenesis, molecular characterization, and the development of new therapies for brain tumors, including immunotherapies.
-Her research is published in Cancer Cell, Cancer Research, Clinical Cancer Research, Journal of Biological Chemistry, Human Molecular Genetics, and other journals.
-Dr. Kotliarova is passionate about mentoring young investigators, outreach activities, and promoting diversity in research.
+Dr. Kotliarova received her Ph.D. in Health Sciences (Genetics) from the University of Tokyo, Japan, and completed postdoctoral training in the Department of Human Genetics of the University of Tokyo.
+Then she joined the RIKEN Brain Science Institute where she studied neurodegenerative disorders.
+Dr. Kotliarova’s research is published in Cancer Cell, Cancer Research, Clinical Cancer Research, Journal of Biological Chemistry, Human Molecular Genetics, and other journals.